UstadMobile/UstadMobile/README.md

 * [sharedse](sharedse/): Contains some shared implementations for operating systems with a disk (JVM/Android)
 * [lib-database](lib-database/): contains DAOs and entities for the primary database.
 This is the database that represents the learning space and contains classes, users, etc.
-* [lib-systemdb](lib-systemdb/): contains a system-wide database that includes system settings and a list of available learning spaces.
+* [lib-centralappconfigdb-common](lib-systemdb/): contains an app-wide configuration database e.g. the list of known learning spaces.
 * [lib-ui-compose](lib-ui-compose/): contains Compose multiplatform UI code used by app-android and app-desktop.
 * [lib-util](lib-util/): Small utility functions
 * [test-end-to-end](test-end-to-end/) End-to-end tests that run the app and server.